Department of Psychology

 A broad range of applied research opportunities are available within the department in developmental psychology, social psychology, human adjustment, animal behavior, physiological psychology and abnormal psychology.
 Departmental affiliations with mental health and community organizations make it possible for students to integrate their academic studies of personality, abnormal and child psychology with supervised practical experience by means of field placements and opportunities for applied research.

 Hunter College offers two Master’s programs: a MA in Psychology and a MA in Animal Behavior and Conservation (ABC).
 The Master’s program in Psychology allows students to tailor their studies and thesis work toward the areas of Applied, Developmental Social and/or Biological Psychology.
 The Master’s in ABC is designed for students interested in the fields of Animal Behavior, Conservation, and Animal Welfare.
-Hunter College also offers a Certificate program in ABC (registered with the New York State Education Department) open to post-baccalaureate students who by virtue of prior education or experience are qualified for additional training.
-The CUNY doctoral program in Biopsychology and Behavioral Neuroscience is housed at Hunter College.
+Hunter College also offers a Certificate program in ABC (registered with the New York State Education Department) open to post-baccalaureate students who by virtue of prior education or experience are qualified for additional training Hunter Psychology Faculty are also on the faculty of several doctoral programs housed at The Graduate Center of CUNY.
 Qualified undergraduate students in their senior year may be admitted to graduate courses with the approval of the instructor and the department's graduate advisor.
 The presence of graduate programs at Hunter increases opportunities for undergraduates to interact and work with graduate students in research laboratories.

 Dept. Office: Room 611 North Building

 Phone: (212) 772-5550

 Fax: (212) 772-5620